Bridging the Gap

 What can I do if my teen starts to use drugs or alcohol?
 How can I support my teen who has friends struggling with drugs or alcohol?
 What is the first step if my teen is using?
 What warning signs should I be aware of?
-How do I talk to my teen if I’m concerned with substance use?
+How do I talk to my teen if I’m concerned about substance use?
 What are the most common substances used by teens?

 "Let me tell you a little about me and the journey that led me here.
-My name is Rebekah Tchouta, and over the past 10 years I have worked with children and teens in a myriad of capacities.
-During the last few years especially, I continue to find myself gravitating towards teens within both a clinical and non-clinical setting.
+Over the past 15 years, I have worked with children and teens in a variety of capacities.
+During the last few years especially, I continue to find myself gravitating towards teens within both clinical and non-clinical settings.
 I love a challenge, and let’s face it, teens (and pre-teens) provide that plentifully!
-On a deeper level though, I remember a little of what it was like to be a teen.
+On a deeper level, though, I remember a little of what it was like to be a teen.
 The feeling of being lost, feeling trapped inside my own mind and yet never knowing what I really wanted/needed.
 I remember being scared of the unknown; feeling the weight of the pressures around me and the pressures within me.
 I remember desperately wanting to reach out to those who loved me but, like a bad dream, never seeming to be able to move or speak.
 I remember the fear, the depression, the anxiety of what it meant to be me in a world of constant change.
 I truly believe all behaviors speak where words may not be present.
-Our children are trying to communicate.
+Our children are trying to communicate."

 Let us listen.
 Let us start a conversation.